MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Overview

-Every thing in the Horizon scene is an _entity_ (an grabbable item, a mesh, a light, a particle effect, a sound, a group of other entities, etc).
+Every "thing" in the Horizon scene is an _entity_ (an grabbable item, a mesh, a light, a particle effect, a sound, a group of other entities, etc).

 !!! info Note Entity and Object mean the same thing (except in TypeScript)
     Horizon calls these **objects** in the Desktop Editor and VR Tools but calls them **entities** in TypeScript.
 This document tries to consistently call them entities, except when quoting places where Horizon explicitly uses the word "object", but may accidentally call them objects on occasion.